-the label for rates for specific weed species.
-Adjuvants: Add either a high quality methylated seed oil at 1.0% vol/vol. or a nonionic surfactant (at least 80% Active ingredient) at 0.25-0.50% vol/vol. This addition will enhance activity under stressful environmental conditions, are more mature that label recoomendations, or are highly
+Rate: 12-20 fl oz/a for herbaceous weeds.
+Consult the label for rates for specific weed species.
+Adjuvants: Add either a high quality methylated seed oil at 1.0% vol/vol. or a nonionic surfactant (at least 80% active ingredient) at 0.25-0.50% vol/vol. This addition will enhance activity under stressful environmental conditions, when weeds are more mature than label recommendations, or are highly pubescent (hairy).